top of page

 Celebrating Original Music, Local Voices, and Creative Community

-The MSA Pines Region Songwriters Festival is a two-day celebration of songwriting, storytelling, and music's decisive role in building vibrant, connected communities.
+The MSA Pines Region Songwriters Festival, in partnership with Mississippi Arts + Entertainment Center (The MAX), is a two-day celebration of songwriting, storytelling, and music's decisive role in building vibrant, connected communities.
 Held across multiple venues in downtown Meridian—including local favorites like Threefoot Brewing Company, Aie's Taste of Thai, Don P's Taste of Bayou, and Brickhaus Brewtique—the festival brings together local and regional songwriters to perform original music in intimate, engaging settings.

 Created to spotlight the talent rooted in East Mississippi and surrounding regions, the festival offers a mix of songwriter rounds, open mic performances, and interactive songwriting workshops.
 These experiences entertain and foster professional growth for emerging artists, while encouraging collaboration, mentorship, and creative expression.